Sree-Vandana/InterNetworking-Protocol/Code/README.md

 ## Port
 The server hosts this game at port number: 9999

+### While Executing
-<i>No need to give any input while running, All the values are stored in variables in code.</i>
+No need to give any input while running, All the values are stored in variables in code.</br>
+All the code and images should be present in one folder.